MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configure.md

 From [Liquid Options](https://jekyllrb.com/docs/configuration/liquid/) in the docs.

-Change error mode from `warn` to `strict`.
-And also make invalid variables and filters cause errors.
+Change the error mode from `warn` to `strict`.
+And make any invalid variables and filters cause build errors.

 ```yaml
 liquid: